-The Cumbre Awards — Modeled after PRSA’s Bronze and Silver Anvil Awards, the Cumbre Awards recognize outstanding strategic public relations campaigns and tactics that incorporate sound research, planning, execution and evaluation.
+Modeled after PRSA’s Bronze and Silver Anvil Awards, the Cumbre Awards recognize outstanding strategic public relations campaigns and tactics that incorporate sound research, planning, execution and evaluation.
 Entries are judged against and standard of excellence and the Cumbre Best of Show recognition is given to the highest overall score in campaigns and tactics.
-The 2016 Cumbre Awards were presented virtually last November and the 2021 Awards Ceremony is tentatively scheduled for November of this year.
+The 2020 Cumbre Awards were presented virtually last November and the 2021 Awards Ceremony is tentatively scheduled for November of this year.

 For information about the 2021 Cumbre Awards, click here.

 The Lee and Marie Hirst Vista Award

 Designed to honor visionaries of our chapter and to celebrate a proven track record of long-term excellence among our practitioners, the Hirst Vista Award is presented at the annual Cumbre Awards.
 The recipient is determined by a peer review panel from nominations from the membership.
 In 2005, the Vista Award was renamed after Lee and Marie Hirst, the very first recipients of the award, who both died in 2004.
 To nominate someone for this year’s award, click for more information.

 The Ted B. Sherwin Member of the Year Award